 Full yogic breathing

-All of these and more are practiced each week at the Free Yoga sessions at Reading Temple.
+All of these and more are practiced each week at the Yoga sessions held at the Reading Temple.
 From experience it takes about 6 weeks of practice and dedicated discipline before real and big changes are experienced.
 Come and try for yourself and experience the full benefits of Yoga.

 References : Bhagwat Gita by Swami Sivanada, Yoga and Ayurveda by David Frawley, Practical Yoga Psychology by Bihar School of Yoga